NyagiByte/Nyagi_Bits_and_Bytes/CONTRIBUTING.md

 Datagen cannot handle their models, reference existing ones (like glimmering logs)

 ## Fluids
+### Things that should not be registered
+Do not register fluids that are intended to be paired with a chemlib-style sample.
+Use the chemical registry for that.
 ### Registering the fluid
 To add a new fluid, go to the ModFluids class and add a new entry to the list `new FluidInfo.Builder("fluid_id", 0xA1e7e2b2),`